TheRealKasumi/NikoLight/documentation/build.md

 When you are done, the TesLight controller should look similar to this (some components might look a little different):
 ![Controller](media/build/pcb-finished.png)

+## Install position in car

+It would be best if the antenna of the ESP32 points to the front and the USB port to the back of the vehicle.
+This way we ensure consistent acceleration directions from the sensor for all users.

 ## Assemble the LED Injectors (optional for fiber cables)

 First of all you should make sure to have the correct number of cases and LEDs.